fspc/etherpad-and-draw-node-alpine/README.md

 ## How to Use

 The recommended way is to run `docker-compose up -d`.
 Out of the box, there is only one requirement: There must be a running container created from one of the official mysql images like [MariaDB](https://hub.docker.com/_/mariadb/).
-The default name for the container is `mysql`, but you can change the name in .env to whatever you have named your own mysql container:
+The default name for the container is `mysql`, but you can change the name in `.env` to whatever you have named your own mysql container:

 `SQL_CONTAINER=my_own_mysql_container_name`

 This will bring up two containers on port 9001 (etherpad) and port 9002 (etherdraw).
 If your are running on localhost, etherdraw should work properly within etherpad.
-If you are on a network, simply add this line to .env:
+If you are on a network, simply add this line to `.env`:

 `DRAW_HOST=the_name_of_the_domain_name_you_are_using.org`